AlbertoMontalesi/COderSchool_Week3_CoderTicket/README.md

 #### Users

-* [ ] User can sign up by providing their email, password, and name.
+* [ x] User can sign up by providing their email, password, and name.
-* [ ] User can login using an email and password.
+* [x ] User can login using an email and password.
 * [ ] Users can create events.
 * [ ] Users must click "publish event" before an event becomes viewable to other users.
     * **HINT**: use `published_at:datetime` and `Event.published` scope (class method)